Couple

 Hold on sister.
 Before you accept that heirloom engagement ring, you may want to think twice.
 While the idea of an heirloom engagement ring may ooze with romance, accepting the gesture can be more of a headache than it’s worth.

-These days, a diamond engagement ring is an asset.
+These days, an engagement ring is an asset.
 And with the divorce rate as high as it is in America, couples unfortunately have to think about divorce before they even get married.

 The reality of failed marriages – not to mention failed engagements – must not be ignored.
 Sure, you don’t think it will happen to you, but no couple does.